davidkiss/spring-cloud-streams-kafka-demo/PITCHME.md

 +++

-1. Add necessary dependencies:
-- Spring Cloud Stream
-- Kafka
-- Devtools (for hot redeploys during development, optional)
-- Actuator (for monitoring application, optional)
-- Lombok (make sure to also have the Lombok plugin installed in your IDE)
+1. Add necessary dependencies: Spring Cloud Stream, Kafka, Devtools (for hot redeploys during development, optional), Actuator (for monitoring application, optional), Lombok (make sure to also have the Lombok plugin installed in your IDE)
 2. Click the Generate Project button to download the project as a zip file
 3. Extract zip file and import the maven project to your favourite IDE
 4. Notice the maven dependencies in the ```pom.xml``` file: